How to clean a 22-32-42 Thermostatic Cartridge

 - Rinse the cartridge under clear water.

-- If there are still residues on the screen, you can use a soft brush to remove them.
+- If there are still residues on the screen, you can use a soft bristle brush to remove them.
 You don't want to remove or break the screens, they act as filters.

 Contact Us: